alexander-mc/alexander-mc.github.io/_posts/2021-03-12-how_to_access_spotify_s_search_api_with_react.markdown

 import SpotifyWebApi from 'spotify-web-api-js';
 ```

-Now, let’s go back to where we left off in our SearchInput class.
+Let’s now go back to where we left off in our SearchInput class.
 Right after we get our access token from Spotify’s server, we want to share the token with our wrapper, since it's actually our wrapper that will be interacting with Spotify’s API.

 ```
 const spotify = new SpotifyWebApi();